 Driving under the influence (DUI) convictions don’t just happen to alcoholics or reckless drivers.
 They can happen to anyone on any given night.
 Many drivers don’t realize they have had too much to drink until police pull them over.
-Whatever circumstances led to your DUI charge in California, you need an attorney by your side looking out for your best interests.
-The law can come down hard on DUI drivers, even when they don’t necessarily deserve it.
-The Law Offices of Graham D. Donath, APC are here for those in need of aggressive DUI defense.
+Whatever circumstances led to your DUI charge in California, you need a Riverside DUI attorney by your side looking out for your best interests.
+The law can come down hard on drivers under the influence, even when they don’t necessarily deserve it.
+The Law Offices of Graham D. Donath, APC are here for those in need of an aggressive DUI lawyer.

-That said, DUI convictions remain relatively stable, highlighting the importance of hiring an effective Riverside DUI attorney should you or a loved one be arrested.
+That said, DUI convictions remain relatively stable, highlighting the importance of hiring an effective Riverside and San Bernardino DUI lawyer should you or a loved one be arrested.

 Though the number of annual DUI arrests is high, it does not mean every case was handled lawfully or that the drivers were even intoxicated.
-If you take your case to an experienced attorney, there are a few potential defenses he or she will likely explore.
-These professionals know how local and state police document a traffic stop, and if this leads to an arrest, your legal team will ensure they do not factor specious evidence into the final ruling.
+If you take your case to experienced DUI attorneys in Riverside County, there are a few potential defenses they will likely explore.
+These legal professionals know how local and state police document a traffic stop, and if this leads to an arrest, your legal team will ensure they do not factor specious evidence into the final ruling.

 For instance, there are numerous physical impairments that affect a person’s ability to walk in a straight line.
 In all likelihood, a person’s nerves are completely shot during a traffic stop, especially when asked to get out of the car and perform complex maneuvers.
 Depending on how tired a person is or even how cold it is outside, this test may be incorrectly and unfairly submitted.

-A DUI as a driver under the age of 21 comes with different consequences and penalties than an of-age DUI conviction in California.
+Getting DUI charges under the age of 21 comes with different consequences and penalties than an of-age DUI conviction in California.
 Since 1994, California has operated under a Zero Tolerance Law against underage drinking and driving.
 This law created new penalties for underage DUI drivers.
 Learn the potential consequences and defense options for underage DUIs under the Zero Tolerance statute.
-Don’t hesitate to call Graham Donath Law Offices, APC if you were charged with driving under the influence, we offer a free case evaluation for our clients.
+Don’t hesitate to call Graham Donath Law Offices, APC if you are under 21 and were charged with driving under the influence, we offer a free case evaluation for our clients.

 The penalties for underage DUI are strict to discourage people under the legal drinking age from getting behind the wheel after consuming alcohol.
 The penalties increase with a second or subsequent underage DUI conviction.
 Penalties in California are as follows: